jumiverse/jumiverse.github.io/preview/2023-02-05-wish-week-experiment.md

 ## Day 3
-Wish 1: I want to keep up the breathing routine from day before, do it at least once per 2 hours.
+Wish 1: **I want to keep up the breathing routine from day before**, do it at least once per 2 hours.
 At the end of the day I can say, I did pretty much reach my goal by just going on the terrasse or opening the window and breath in fresh air.

 Wish 2: Todays #futureskill is selfcare.
-Since my day is full of meetings, I need to be careful with my energy.
-I wish to listen to my body's signals and react to them, when I am out if energy.
+Since my day is full of meetings, I need to be careful with my energy. **I wish to listen to my body's signals and react to them, when I am out if energy.**
 When reflecting on this wish in the evening, I am quite satisfied, since I did take a very short na -just closing my eyes- after lunch to reenergized, which worked well.
 I also worked on some creative task between 2 meetings with music on.

 Wish 3: